Radu-Nicolae/babel-sep/README.md

 A virtual environment _venv_ is required to run coverage.
 We first installed `virtualenv` and `pip` using each operating system's package manager (either [brew](https://brew.sh/) or [pacman](https://wiki.archlinux.org/title/pacman)).

-After that, we copy the local package _sep_coverage_ (created by ourselves) to the virtual environment's site-packages directory.
-An explanation for this will come in the [Own coverage tool](#executing-our-own-coverage-tool) section.
+After that, we copy the local package _sep_coverage_ (created by ourselves) to the virtual environment's site-packages directory (further expanded in [Own coverage tool](#executing-our-own-coverage-tool) section).

 > ⚠️ **WARNING**: The setup assumes that the latest version of python (3.12) is installed on the system, as well as the `virtualenv` and `pip` packages.
 If this is not the case, the setup will fail.